|A quick sketch I did for a pitch that was never presented.|

 |A few of the sketches I made for the pitch|

-Gary assigned Tad Stones to help flesh out the writing for the pitch.
-I had known Tad back when he was briefly at Disney Features Animation and his excitement over this project easily matched mine which was bordering manic.
+I had known Tad back when he was at Disney Features Animation for a bit and his excitement over this project easily matched mine which was bordering manic.
 Tad was as talented behind a drawing board as he was on the typewriter, yeah, no laptops in those days.
 Gary asked if I could have a full presentation ready by the following Monday morning.
 As it would give me a week plus the weekend, I said most definitely yes, no problem.
 Tad and I went back to his room to kick around ideas.
 Tad was a terrific artist and doodled some jiffy doodles about a butter and popcorn caper cooked up by Boris and Natasha that Bullwinkle and Rocky would foil of course by the end of the episode.
 I came up with "Fractured Scary Tales", a spin on Jay's famous series within a series.
 The basis of this would be to lampoon the then never ending slate of horror films the way the fairy tales had been targeted for an earlier generation.
-It wasn't easy gathering the reference for the Ward characters back then but luckily the studio was able to scrounge up a few video tapes of the old shows that I could study.
-As I viewed the old episodes I quickly realized that although some references- like the cold war, was dated it all still had such a sharp freshness about it that was a joy to watch and listen to.
+It wasn't easy gathering the reference for the Ward characters back then but luckily Tad was way ahead of me and had scrounged up a few video tapes of the old shows that I could study.
+As I viewed the old episodes I quickly realized that although some references- like the cold war, was dated it all still had such a sharp freshness about it that was a joy to watch, and listen to.
 The limited animation Jay had used was well planned and designed to work exactly in that format and the overall art direction was wonderfully reminiscent of the UPA styling so prevalent of the 1950s.

 |More drawings of mine that never saw the light of day|